People with selective antibody deficiency with normal immunoglobulins have frequent sinus and lung infections.

 Doctors diagnose the disorder by measuring immunoglobulin levels in the blood and by evaluating how well people respond to vaccines.

-Treatment includes vaccination with the pneumococcal conjugate vaccine, antibiotics to prevent infection, and sometimes immune globulin.
+Treatment includes vaccination with the pneumococcal conjugate vaccine, antibiotics to treat infection and to prevent infections from occurring, and sometimes immune globulin.

 Selective antibody deficiency with normal immunoglobulins is a primary immunodeficiency disorder.
 It is one of the most common immunodeficiencies that causes frequent sinus and lung infections.
 People with this disorder have an inadequate immune response to certain vaccines (called polysaccharide vaccines), such as one form of the pneumococcal vaccine.